cannam/repoint/README.md

  the repository would be too expensive, then Vext won't help.

  2. It can only bring code in to a subdirectory of the local directory (vendoring).
-There is no per-user or per-system package install location.
+There is no per-user or system-wide package installation location.
 Every local working copy gets its own copy.

  3. It doesn't know how to build anything.
 It just brings in the